Why you should rent before you buy

 It helps you learn to budget

 I think this is the most valuable lesson that renting can give you.
 You’ll be able to develop your own system for budgeting and learn how to manage your expenses against your income.
 The reason why this is so much better with renting is that you don’t have the long-term commitment if it doesn’t work out.
+You can even work out your budget for this by working with Edinburgh’s best letting agent (or a quick Google search to find one in your local area) as you want to make sure you’re not paying over the odds and getting the best rental agreement for your budget.

 You might do your research beforehand and think you can afford one price bracket, but when you actually move in, you find that the cost of living is higher than you first thought (read more on this here).
-The beauty of renting is that you can always end your tenancy and walk away after six months, giving you time to re-think how you budget.
+The beauty of renting is that you can always end your tenancy and walk away after six months, giving you time to rethink how you budget.

 Moving is so much easier